-This chapter provides an equipment checklist, and basic information to start using your computer.
+This chapter provides an equipment checklist, and it identifies the computer's features, options and accessories.

 Some of the features described in this manual may not function properly if you use an operating system that was not pre-installed by TOSHIBA.